wenleicao/wenleicao.github.io/_posts/2021-10-30-Solve_DAX_Cross_Group_Calculation.md

 <https://forum.enterprisedna.co/t/understand-the-difference-between-summarize-and-addcolumns/9018/10>

-To avoid potential issues, can we replace it with Addcolumns to avoid potential unexpected issues?
+To avoid potential issues, can we replace it with Addcolumns to avoid unexpected issues?

 <img src="/images/blog45/add_column1.PNG">